ellsclytn/dotfiles/README.md

 dotfiles
 ======

-dotfiles is a script to set up an OS X computer with the applications I develop with, and programs I use most.
+dotfiles is a script to set up a macOS computer with the applications I develop with, and programs I use most.

+My dotfiles are managed by [fresh](http://freshshell.com).

 Requirements
 ------------

-1. A computer running OS X El Capitan.
+1. A computer running macOS Sierra.